jonstewart/fsrip/README.md

 ------

-fsrip is a simple utility for extracting volume and filesystem information from disks and disk images in bulk. fsrip uses The Sleuthkit (http://www.sleuthkit.org/sleuthkit) to do the heavy lifting.
+fsrip is a simple utility for extracting volume and filesystem information as JSON from disks and disk images in bulk. fsrip uses [The Sleuthkit] (http://www.sleuthkit.org/sleuthkit) to do the heavy lifting.

 fsrip is released under version 2 of the Apache license.
 See LICENSE.txt for